doctea/Microlidian/README.md

   - ~~just save to the internal flash via LittleFS!~~ DONE
   - ~~rudimentary save/load of parameter mappings~~ DONE
   - allow configuration of the output devices/channels..
-  - add other settings things to be saved/recalled..?
+  - add other settings+things to be saved/recalled..?
   - Load/save settings and presets to the flash
 - Other sequencer types
   - eg raga sequencer that loads .mid files